Skip to main content

 Setting up Conditional Access Policies

-Once the Endpoint agent has completed the installation and have been successfully registered on the SecurEnvoy Access Management Platform, the organisation will be able to see the details around each endpoint on the "Endpoint Agents" section, of the platform.
+Once the Endpoint agent has completed the installation and has been successfully registered on the SecurEnvoy Access Management Platform, the organisation will be able to see the details about each endpoint on the "Endpoint Agents" section, of the platform.
 This is unique information that can be used to create Conditional Access Policies.

 43-EndpointAgents-15.png